Cookey68/Portfio/README.md

  ![image](assets/car2.jpeg)

- The sinking of the Titanic is one of the most infamous shipwreks in history.
+ Explore the preferences of our customers regarding car brands and models.
+Identify the top-selling models, analyze the popularity of different car categories, and uncover any trends or patterns in product preferences. .
 [Read More](http://www.linkedin.com/pulse/predictive-modeling-hypothesis-testing-using-titanic-dataset-aniete)

 [Read More](http://www.linkedin.com/pulse/predictive-modeling-hypothesis-testing-using-titanic-dataset-aniete)